-- Sexual Harassment.
-Sexual Harassment is defined as unwelcome conduct of a sexual nature.
-Sexual harassment includes sexual advances, requests for sexual favors, and other visual, verbal or physical conduct of a sexual nature constitute sexual harassment when … (3) the conduct has the purpose or effect of unreasonably interfering with an individual’s academic or work performance or creating an intimidating or hostile academic, work or student living environment. …
+Sexual Harassment.
+Sexual harassment is defined as unwelcome conduct of a sexual nature, unwelcome sexual advances, requests for sexual favors, and other visual, verbal or physical conduct of a sexual nature.

 2. Hostile Environment Sexual Harassment.
 Whether an environment is “hostile” is a fact-specific inquiry based on subjective and objective factors.
 The complainant must have subjectively experienced unwelcome sexual conduct.
 Objectively, the conduct must have been, from the perspective of a reasonable person in the alleged complainant’s position, sufficiently severe, persistent or pervasive that it unreasonably interferes with, limits or deprives an individual from participating in or benefiting from the College’s education or employment programs and/or activities.